A New Federal Requirement for Small Business

 There’s a new federal rule requiring more than 32 million small businesses across the United States to register and file with a bureau of the U.S. Treasury Department called the Financial Crimes Enforcement Network (FinCEN).
 The Beneficial Ownership Information (BOI) database collects information about who ultimately owns and controls each reporting company.
 What follows are frequently asked questions about the BOI.

 My bank asked me for this same information.
 Do I still have to register?
 Yes, businesses that are not exempt must fulfill the federal requirement to register with the BOI.
-For now, banks collect this information independently because the BOI database won’t be accessible by financial institutions until the very last phase of the project.
-(Timing is not yet determined.)
+Banks collect some of the same pieces of information but not others.
+In July 2024, FinCEN published a bulletin to clients of financial institutions comparing which pieces of information are collected by banks and which are collected by the BOI.

 Why did FinCEN create the BOI?
 In 2021, Congress passed the Corporate Transparency Act on a bipartisan basis.
 This law directed FinCEN to create a national registry as part of the U.S. government efforts to make it harder for bad actors to hide or benefit from their ill-gotten gains through shell companies or other opaque ownership structures.
 This provision helps the United States combat money laundering — and brings it in line with many European nations that already have beneficial ownership registries in place.